dressel/GainPatterns.jl/README.md

 * ~~Test `validgain` function and over-writing it~~ done
 * Create sample function to sample from a gain pattern at a given angle
 * If a samples vector has only one entry, eliminate it? or maybe not.
 Plotting doesn't seem to have an issue with this
+* Group plots (you can't use grouplot package for this)

 ## Future Plans
 Future plans (like way down the road):